Sana (river)

-The Sana (Сана, /sh/) is a river in the north-western part of Bosnia and Herzegovina.
+The Sana (/sh/) is a river in the north-western part of Bosnia and Herzegovina.
 It is a tributary of the Una, which it flows into at Novi Grad.
 It is the longest of the nine rivers that flow through Sanski Most, and is 142 km long.
 It is not a navigable waterway.

 Name

 The name of the river derives from the Latin adjective sānus, feminine sāna hence sana, which roughly translates "healthy" (Aqua Sanus translates as healthy water / river).